sumo-agarwal/Feature-based-automatic-Image-stitching-for-creation-of-stereo-panoramas/README.md

 	+ You are __only__ turning left (or right) when taking the images (as is usually done), no translations or other type of rotations allowed.
 	+ Images are taken with the same camera, with a known ``FOCAL_LENGTH`` set in config.
 	+ Images are given in the left-to-right order.
-(I might fix this in the future)

 + __camera estimation mode__.
 No translation is the only requirement on cameras.
   It can usually work well as long as you don't have too few images.